torproject/tor/doc/HACKING/ReleasingTor.md

    (Otherwise, users will get confused when it complains to them about its status.)

-   If it is not, you'll need to poke Roger, Weasel, and Sebastian again: see item 0.1 at the start of this document.
+   If it is not, you'll need to poke Roger, Weasel, Sebastian, and Sina
+   again: see the note at the start of the document.

 ## IV.
 Commit, upload, announce